Sightseeing Canggu, all you need to know

 Only about 25 minutes by motorbike or car, the Tanah-Lot Temple is one that should absolutely be seen by anyone visiting Canggu, or Bali in general.
 If you are transporting yourself then you will take the coastal road heading West from Kerobokan until you start seeing the signs for Tanah Lot.
 The temple was built on a sacred site chosen auspiciously by a natural rock formation off the coast of Beraban and is one of seven sea-side temples.
 Because this particular temple is strongly connected with the Majapahit Priest of Nirartha, it seems to be one of the most important to Indonesians.

 Canggu by bicycle

-While scooters and private cars can get you out of the main hubbub, riding a bike can allow you to squeeze your way into some of the paths that are not accessible by motor vehicle.
+While scooters and private cars can get you out of the main hubbub, riding a bike can allow you to squeeze your way into some of the paths that are not accessible by motor vehicles.
 Bikes will also allow you to see a bit more of a particular landscape since you can coast a lot farther and still make it back in time for dinner.

 Perhaps the most striking and elegant aspect of Canggu is its expanse of surrounding terraced rice paddies.
 While much of Bali is covered in rice fields, those in Canggu are working fields, still actively used every day.
 The best times to go are either early morning or early evening because you’ll miss the sweltering heat of the midday sun and you’ll also catch the soft oranges of sunrise or the magenta hues of the setting sun.
 From town, you can take Jalan Padang Linjong until you make a left on the small dirt road called Jalan Pura Blulang Yeh.
 From this road, if you head inland you’ll see pristine terraces and the unique Balinese irrigation systems.
 If you go left you’ll make your way past the shimmering wet green fields until you end up near the now-familiar Echo beach!